-On October 26, 2010, an important case was decided by the United States Court of Appeals for the Third Circuit.
-CLICK FOR UNITED STATES V. GROBER In that case, a defendant who had pleaded guilty to child pornography offenses was facing 235-293 months imprisonment under the sentencing guidelines.
+On October 26, 2010, an important case was decided by the United States Court of Appeals for the Third Circuit, UNITED STATES V. GROBER.
+In that case, a defendant who had pleaded guilty to child pornography offenses was facing 235-293 months imprisonment under the sentencing guidelines.
 The sentencing judge did not follow the guidelines and only sentenced the defendant to the mandatory minimum sentence of 60 months imprisonment.
-The case was in federal court in New Jersey and, even though Broden & Mickelsen was not involved in the case, the just referred to a sentencing memorandum that we did for another client that the judge found on the Internet.
-SENTENCING MEMORANDUM
+The case was in federal court in New Jersey and, even though Broden & Mickelsen was not involved in the case, the judge referred to a sentencing memorandum that we did for another client.

 The government was not happy and appealed the sentence.
 In a 2-1 decision, the Third Circuit rejected the government’s appeal.
 The opinion is lengthy but a few things are worth noting.
 First, it noted that “numerous district courts across the country” have found the child pornography guidelines to be “flawed.”
 It cited a survey of federal judges and found that there was “wide-spread” dissatisfaction with the child pornography guidelines and that 69% of judges responding to a survey believed that the guidelines for possessing child pornography were too high.
 Second, the Third Circuit noted that the dramatic increases in the child pornography guidelines over the years were politically driven and had not been developed using the expertise of the United States Sentencing Commission.
 “The result is a Guidelines provision where, as the Commission found, if the base offense level was any higher, the typical offender sentenced for receipt of child pornography would face a higher Guidelines range than the typical offender convicted of conspiracy to commit murder and kidnapping.”